-- User group conflict A track is unsuitable for shared use when conflict between users can't be mitigated. - Public safety Speed of travel must be controlled for safe, shared use of tracks.
+- Shared-use tracks are preferred within the open space network to optimise usage rates.
+However, where there are safety issues or major conflict between users, for example fast bikes and walkers and /or runners, tracks may be prioritised for certain activities. - In considering the suitability of developing a new track or changing the use of existing tracks, the following criteria will be taken into account. - Environmental impact tracks must be well planned and maintained, taking into consideration the guiding principles in Section 5.1 and priorities and actions to protect and restore biodiversity in accordance with Our Natural Capital (Wellington Biodiversity Strategy Action Plan 2015). - User group conflict A track is unsuitable for shared use when conflict between users can't be mitigated. - Public safety Speed of travel must be controlled for safe, shared use of tracks.
 For example, bike speeds may be slowed using track construction methods such as tight corners, or "switchbacks", and reverse gradient designs.
 If shared two-way use is not safe then consideration shall be given to separating potential user conflict.

-Track suitability dictates that a number of tracks and areas are closed to mountain biking/cycling (refer Schedule A on page 24 or www.wellington.govt.nz for the updated list).
+Track suitability dictates that a number of tracks and areas are closed to mountain biking/cycling (refer Schedule A on page 17 or wellington.govt.nz for the updated list).
 These tracks and areas are reserved for walkers to facilitate quiet contemplative outdoor experiences.
 Reviews of track status will be carried out when implementing track upgrades as part of this plan and/or reserve management plans, or as new proposals for opportunities, where additional funding is required.